-I write, teach, speak and consult about the role religions and religious communities can play in response to our daunting environmental predicament, and I seek to mobilize these communities on behalf of the earth.
-I believe religious institutions can be vitally important in inspiring and sustaining individuals in the ongoing work of repair of the world.
+I write, teach, speak and consult about the role religions—and in particular Judaism—can play in response to our daunting environmental predicament.
+I seek to mobilize religious and spiritual communities on behalf of the earth.
+I believe religious communities can be vitally important in organizing, inspiring, and sustaining individuals in the ongoing work of repair of the world.
 I am particularly interested in how sacred texts and rituals can help people make meaning of their lives and offer perspective and encouragement in dealing with seemingly intractable environmental problems.

 To learn more about what I have been thinking, please enjoy one of the talks or articles below.